 Day 3: Chaquicocha — Intipata — Wiñaywayna

-With the hard part of the 4-day Inca Trail tour well and truly over, you can relax and enjoy the most leisurely and exciting day of the Inca Trail.
+With the hard part of the 4-day Inca Trail tour well and truly over, you can relax and enjoy the most leisurely and exciting day of the Inca Trail Hike.
 Today’s route is extremely varied; it is only a 5-hour hike to the final campsite.
 Along the way, you will pass through several different ecosystems, experience the atmospheric cloud forest, and observe the magnificent panoramic view of Salkantay Mountain (the second-highest peak in Cusco).
 We will visit 2 Inca sites, Phuyupatamarca (City in the Clouds), with spectacular views of the Urubamba River, Machu Picchu Mountain, and Intipata (Terraces of the Sun).

-• Duration: 5 hours
+• Duration: 5 Hours

 • Meals: Breakfast, snack, lunch, tea time, dinner